MicrosoftDocs/biztalk-docs/biztalk/core/before-installing-the-service-oriented-solution.md

 ---
 description: "Learn more about: Before Installing the Service Oriented Solution"
-title: "Before Installing the Service Oriented Solution | Microsoft Docs" ms.custom: "devx-track-javaee-websphere" ms.date: "12/30/2022" ms.prod: "biztalk-server"
+title: "Before Installing the Service Oriented Solution" ms.custom: "devx-track-javaee-websphere" ms.date: "12/30/2022" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "service solution tutorial, deployment prerequisites" ms.assetid: 865bd21c-e49a-4647-af91-fefee07ee806
-caps.latest.revision: 36
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Before Installing the Service Oriented Solution
 The following prerequisites must be available to install the stub version of the service-oriented solution on a single computer: